Mavryk Network (MVRK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Mavryk Network Historical Price

-According to the latest data gathered on Mavryk Network live price page, the current price of Mavryk Network is 0.0242USD.
+According to the latest data gathered on Mavryk Network live price page, the current price of Mavryk Network is 0.0234USD.
 The circulating supply of Mavryk Network(MVRK) is

 In the past 24 hours, Mavryk Network has shown a price movement of